aduyko/website/emo.md

 - Marietta
 - Motion City Soundtrack
 - My Chemical Romance
+- Niiice.
 - nouns
 - Origami Angel
 - Taking Back Sunday
+- Violetear

 ## B
 <hr>
 - ...Who Calls So Loud
-- Alkaline Trio
+- Blowout **
+- Camping in Alaska
-- Blink-182 **
+- Coheed and Cambria **
 - Common Sage
+- Dads
 - Desaparecidos
 - Dogleg
 - Elephant Jake
 - envy
 - Fifteen
-- Niiice.
+- Medoed
 - Panic!
 At the Disco **
 - Pet Symmetry
+- Policy of Three
 - Pour Me Another
 - Robo Pumpkin
-- The Blood Brothers
+- Touche Amore

 ## C
 <hr>
 - American Football
 - Decay
 - Evergreen
+- Hot Mulligan
 - Il Mare di Ross
 - Navio Forge
 - Papayer
 - Rites of Spring
 - Sympathy Card
+- The Promise Ring
 - The Starting Line
+- You Blew It!

 ## F
 <hr>
 - A Great Big Pile of Leaves
 - Oolong
+- Snowing

 # Notes
-Weezer - Just Pinkerton, and I think it's very sad that Rivers Cuomo started writing music like a robot after people didn't like Pinkerton when it came out
 Inside Voices - This band rule and would be an easy S except I think their lyrics are dumb
-Blink-182 - Just their S/T, they're one of my favorite bands but they're a pop punk band
 Panic!
 At The Disco - Their debut release is really really good but I can't condone Brendon Urie's musical direction afterwards
+Coheed and Cambria - Just The Second State Turbine Blade - I think their later releases aren't very emo and are more proggy, and they are much better as a prog band than as an emo band.
+Blowout - I want to call this band indie rock.
+It's a tough call.

 # Listening List
 I'm particularly interested in anything that has a * but there are bands I'm interested in that I forgot to add a * to.